Why API-first is the key to fast development and scalable AI integration

 Why pick API-first apps or platforms?

-Remember how an API-first strategy involves building the API and then adding a user interface?
+Remember how an API-first strategy involves building the API and adding a user interface later?

 This is powerful.
 You are essentially creating a composable application without writing a single line of glue code just by interacting with the API in a generic defined fashion, and using no special tools.
 This greatly reduces the amount of development needed to accomplish your unique goals.